Framework Category

 Has your organization identified and documented all internal stakeholders and their specific cybersecurity expectations?

-This question assesses whether your organization has formally identified key internal stakeholders (such as executives, board members, department heads, and employees) and documented their specific cybersecurity expectations, requirements, and risk tolerances.
+Internal stakeholder mapping is what's being assessed: whether you have identified and documented your executives, board, and staff along with their cybersecurity expectations and risk tolerances.
 For example, the CFO may have specific expectations regarding financial data protection, while the CTO may focus on system availability metrics.

 Has your organization formally identified and documented all external stakeholders and their cybersecurity expectations?